agathis-project/salix-arctica/README.md

   10K pull-ups on root.

 - first things after coming out or reset, the uC and uP shall:
-  - disable any default internal pull-ups on A0, A1, A2, GEn and SEn
+  - disable any default internal pull-ups on A0, A1, A2, GEn and SEn.
-  - drive A0, A1, A2 _low_
+  - drive A0, A1, A2 _low_.
-  - no drive for GEn and SEn (pull-up drive high)
+  - no drive for GEn and SEn signals (pull-up drive high).

 - for a glitch-less master transition between uC and uP:
   - A0, A1, and A2 shall be driven low _before_ and _after_.